dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

       - name: YOUR_EXPORT
         config:
           export_as: table # Options available: table, view
-          schema: your_schema # Optional - defaults to deployment schema
+          schema: YOUR_SCHEMA # Optional - defaults to deployment schema
           alias: some_table_name # Optional - defaults to Export name
 ```
 </File>